tejitak/react-galaxy-octopus/README.md

-# Galaxy Octopus with jQuery
+# Galaxy Octopus with React

 A simple game by JavaScript heavily inspired from Flappy Bird.